Award-Winning Transformation: The Residences at The Little Nell

 revised-4.JPG

 That ethic translates readily to hospitality design.
 Timbers Kiawah, a luxury fractional resort community, is a prime example.
-It was the first new development on Kiawah Island, off the coast of South Carolina, in more than 30 years, and worth the wait.
+It was the first new development on Kiawah Island, off the coast of South Carolina, in more than 30 years—and well worth the wait.
 Poss Architecture + Planning and Interior Design created 21 beautifully appointed residences nestled along the coastline, sheltered by tall pines.
-South Carolina’s Lowcountry flavor is refined and uplifted by contemporary design — big windows, wide open spaces and a soft, neutral color palette welcome the breathtaking setting in.
+South Carolina’s Lowcountry flavor is refined and uplifted by contemporary design—big windows, wide open spaces, and a soft, neutral color palette welcome the breathtaking setting in.

 “Our hospitality projects vary in size from 90 to 450 rooms,” Poss explains.
 “We design and create spaces that accommodate a lot of people, including staff, guests, and visitors.”
-Then there are the spaces that have a more public function, like a spa or workout facility, or an onsite restaurant.
-Still another consideration are the spaces that support the business operation, including the back office, laundry, maintenance room and other behind-the-scenes areas.
+Then there are the spaces that serve a more public function, like a spa or workout facility, or an onsite restaurant.
+Still another consideration is the spaces that support the business operation, including the back office, laundry, maintenance room, and other behind-the-scenes areas.

 Hokuala 2.JPG